Depression Medications May Reduce Male Fertility

 Sperm volume, concentration, motility and morphology were not significantly changed by SSRI therapy — although previous research by the NewYork-Presbyterian/

 What accounts for these findings — more specifically, how does the drug affect the sperm?

 Lead author Dr. Cigdem (Cori) Tanrikut explains that while the exact mechanism isn't understood, the evidence points to the drug slowing sperm as it travels through the male reproductive tract from the testis to the ejaculatory ducts.
 Sperm gets "hung up," she says, allowing it to get old and its DNA damaged.

 "Our main clue is that DNA integrity was quickly restored once the study participants stopped taking the drug.
-This would have taken much longer had sperm production been affected," says Dr. Tanrikut, who is affiliated with Massachusetts General Hospital and Harvard Medical School, and led the study while completing a fellowship in male reproductive medicine and microsurgery at NewYork-Presbyterian/Weill Cornell.
-She is currently adjunct assistant professor of urology and reproductive medicine at Weill Cornell Medical College.
+This would have taken much longer had sperm production been affected," says Dr. Tanrikut, who is affiliated with Massachusetts General Hospital and Harvard Medical School, and led the study while completing a fellowship in male reproductive medicine and microsurgery at NewYork-Presbyterian/

 "This is a new concept for how drugs can affect fertility and sperm," notes Dr. Schlegel.
 "In most cases, it was previously assumed that a drug damaged sperm production, so the concept that sperm transport could be affected is novel."